geochronology, geodynamics, Asian tectonics

-It's also worth knowing, especially from the perspective of broader career development, that courses in departments like Civil & Environmental Engineering and Materials Science are available to you, and under our new Environmental Initiative we have developed courses and programs in areas like policy and risk perception that would be appropriate for some career tracks and would help provide breadth to your portfolio.
+It's also worth knowing, especially from the perspective of broader career development, that courses in departments like Civil & Environmental Engineering, Materials Science, and beyond are available to you.

-Facilities for research in geochronology include systems for U-Th/He and 40Ar/39Ar geochronology (with both furnace, and UV and CO2 lasers) as well as a basic set-up for fission-track dating.
+Facilities for research in geochronology include systems for U-Th/He and 40Ar/39Ar geochronology (with both furnace, and UV and CO2 lasers).
 Relevant supporting facilities include a stable-isotope geochemistry laboratory housed within the department, and excellent facilities for sample characterization housed in other departments on campus.
 Extensive computing facilities for data analysis include workstations provided in the geochronology lab and the department; GIS software is available on departmental machines and widely used.

 Recent and Representative Publications

 Zeitler, P.K., Meltzer, A.S., Brown, L., Kidd, W.S.F., Lim, C., and Enkelmann, E., 2014.
 Tectonics and topographic evolution of Namche Barwa and the easternmost Lhasa Block, in Nie, J., Hoke, G.D., and Horton, B., eds., Towards an improved understanding of uplift mechanisms and the elevation history of the Tibetan Plateau.
 Geological Society of America Special Paper, v.
 507, doi: 10.1130/2014.2507(02).